Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Preview definition

-After you have configured the entire definition including the file settings, you can preview the syntax of the message that will be automatically sent to the business partner later.
-You can use it to do the following:
+As you configure the file settings, you can use the preview to check your settings from time to time.
+After you have configured the entire definition including the file settings, you can preview the whole syntax of the message that will be automatically sent to the business partner later.
+You can use it to send the output of the message syntax to your business partner and let him/her verify that it is correct.
-- To check your settings from time to time during configuration.
-- To send the output of the message syntax to your business partner and let him/her verify that it is correct.

 #### Prerequisites
 - At least one connection has been created, see [Create connection](../Integration/01_ManageConnections.md#create-connection).